digitalbazaar/forge/nodejs/README.md

     npm install -g requirejs
     r.js -o minify.js

-You will now have forge.min.js which will contain all forge modules.
+You will now have forge.min.js, in the 'js' directory, which will contain all forge modules.